 - Accelerated B.S./M.S. program that allows you to obtain undergraduate and graduate degrees in Technological Systems Management in 5 years.

 - M.S. in Technological Systems Management with concentrations in Global Technology Management and in 2018 - Disaster Risk Reduction.

 - Ph.D. in Technology, Policy, and Innovation (TPI).

 If you are accepted and complete the curriculum, the degree you are granted will be from Stony Brook University.
 Choosing a university is one of the most important decisions you'll make.
-By choosing SUNY Korea, you are joining Stony Brook, considered a flagship campus of the 64 campuses in the public university system comprising the State University of New York.
+By choosing SUNY Korea, you are joining Stony Brook, considered a flagship university of the 64 campuses in the public system comprising the State University of New York.
 SUNY is the largest public system in the U.S., with more than 450,000 students from 160 nations, 30,000 faculty members, and over 2.5 million alumni residing in New York State and throughout the world.